alex-kennedy/tsfresh/docs/text/large_data.rst

 ================

 If you are dealing with large time series data, you are facing multiple problems.
-Thw two most important ones are
+The two most important ones are

-* long execution times for feature extraction
+* Long execution times for feature extraction
-* large memory consumptions, even beyond what a single machine can handle
+* Large memory consumptions, even beyond what a single machine can handle

 To solve only the first problem, you can parallelize the computation as described in :ref:`tsfresh-on-a-cluster-label`.
 Please note, that parallelization on your local computer is already turned on by default.